40 Exciting Language Learning Video Games to Learn While Having Fun

 It sure was a long list, but the hope is that now every language learning gamer has been able to identify a video game that works in their target language.

-Now’s the time to get out there, connect with fellow gamers and dive into your own virtual language learning experience.
+Now’s the time to get out there, connect with fellow gamers and get into your own virtual language learning experience.

 Good luck, and game on!